CTSRD-CHERI/cheribuild/README.md

                         '/usr/bin/clang++-3.8')
   --make-jobs MAKE_JOBS, -j MAKE_JOBS
-                        Number of jobs to use for compiling (default: '4')
+                        Number of jobs to use for compiling (default: '4') --disable-tmpfs, --disable-tmpfs
+                        Don't make /tmp a TMPFS mount in the CHERIBSD system image.
+This is a workaround in case TMPFS is not working correctly

 Specifying a remote FreeBSD build server:
   Useful if you want to create a CHERI SDK on a Linux or OS X host to allow cross compilation to a CHERI target.